 Located at the bottom of the North Island, Wellington is positioned on both of New Zealand’s two major state highways, SH1 and SH2.
 It’s also a stop on the Classic New Zealand Wine Trail – keep an eye out for the brown signs displaying grapes as you travel along the scenic driving route.

 The Northern Explorer by Great Journeys of New Zealand is a spectacular rail journey connecting Wellington with Auckland, including stops at Palmerston North, Ohakune, National Park and Hamilton.
-The nine-hour journey travels three times a week in each direction, taking you through a diverse mix of North Island landscapes – from the rolling hills of the Waikato region, to the volcanic peaks of Tongariro National Park, to the sparkling Kāpiti Coast.
+The nine-hour journey travels three times a week in each direction, taking you through a diverse mix of North Island landscapes – from the rolling hills of the Waikato region, past the volcanic peaks of Tongariro National Park, to the sparkling waters of Kāpiti Coast.
 Be sure to experience the unique open-air viewing carriage, and watch the majestic scenery go by.